alice-i-cecile/rust-variadics-background/src/introduction.md

 ## Contributing

+Are you a crab muttering about variadics?
+Come help!
-This little book is hosted on GitHub at [alice-i-cecile/rust-variadics-background](https://github.com/alice-i-cecile/rust-variadics-background).
+This little book is hosted on GitHub at [`alice-i-cecile/rust-variadics-background`](https://github.com/alice-i-cecile/rust-variadics-background).

 Whether you're confused by an explanation, would like to explain at length why I'm wrong, have a wild new idea for how we could make variadics a reality, or simply want to fix a typo, please come contribute!